Holly Madison: 2005–2009: The Girls Next Door

 The Girls Next Door was an E!
 Network show following life of Madison and others at the Playboy Mansion.
 Although Madison was never a Playboy Playmate, Playboy published a nude pictorial of Madison with her The Girls Next Door costars in the November 2005 issue.
 The women were featured again on the covers of the September 2006, March 2008, and February 2009 issues.
 During seasons three and four, Madison was shown working at the Playboy studios as an intern and later a junior photo editor.
 She also helped design and put together The Girls Next Door calendars.
 In February 2009, with the ending of the sixth season she quit working for the company altogether due to her split from Hefner making her position "awkward".

 After The Girls Next Door

-Dancing with the Stars

-Madison was chosen to replace Jewel on Dancing with the Stars and was partnered with Dmitry Chaplin.
-Madison was injured while practicing and she and Chaplin were voted off.
+Madison was chosen to replace Jewel on season 8 of Dancing with the Stars and was partnered with Dmitry Chaplin.
+She and Chaplin were voted off in a double elimination, ultimately placing 11th.

-World's largest bikini parade

 In May 2009, Madison and Las Vegas Mayor Oscar Goodman led a Guinness World Record-breaking "largest bikini parade ever".
 According to the Las Vegas Sun, "The politician and the former Playboy house bunny joined forces to usher in the city's summer swimsuit season..." in an event timed to coincide with the 50th anniversary of the Welcome to Fabulous Las Vegas sign.
 The 281 parade participants broke the prior record of 250.
 The mark has subsequently been eclipsed by events in the Cayman Islands (331), and Brisbane, Australia (357).